Skyfrei/Warcraft3/README.md

 - Algorithm for reinforcement learning has been implemented
 - PyTorch has been sucessfully started running.
 - Currently changing the input of the game so it fits in my tensor model.

+## How can you collaborate
+- Bug finding in the game in case i have missed something such as times when Id get undefined behaviours.
+- Probably safe here as i have implemented null pointers but just in case that would be nice to check.
+- Ideas on how to continue the Reinforcement learning and stuff i could add to it.
+- Better writing of structs and enums (this would actually be really helpful)